SrMich/NAFTRAC-ETF/README.md

  **Y =&beta;<sub>0</sub> + &beta;<sub>1</sub>X<sub>1</sub>+&beta;<sub>2</sub>X<sub>2</sub>+&beta;<sub>3</sub>X<sub>3</sub>+...+ &epsilon;**

 The index information is obtained from Yahoo Finance, through the following library's: `from pandas_datareader import data as pdr`, `pd.core.common.is_list_like = pd.api.types.is_list_like`.
-Con estas bibliotecas podemos obtener la informacion de todos nuestros predictores, excepto FTSE Index.
+With these libraries we can obtain the information of all our predictors, except the FTSE Index.
 To import the London FTSE Index, it is only available `yfinance` package, unfortunately, it is a library that gives us the information with a single decimal, so we will have a bias with the information.
 We use other libraries like `pandas`, `numpy`,` statsmodels.formula.api` for our math operations, matrices, regressions, estimating statistics.